bluerover/java-api-test-client/README.md

 * `void` **scheduleEventCall**(*seconds*)

     Schedule a recurring getEvents(startTime,endTime,page) call that occurs every X seconds.
 It is currently set to fetch events that occured in the past 10 seconds.
+However, a **better** solution may be to use the previous call's end time in order to avoid disjoint sets.

     **Parameters:**